dangunter/smoqe/README.md

 ====

 `smoq` stands for "Simple MongoDB Query interface".
+You can pronounce it like "smock", "smoke", or "smirk", depending on your mood.

 This module translates from a simple human-readable syntax into a MongoDB query.
-Currently it does no execution of the query -- use something like pymongo for that.
+Currently it does no execution of the query -- use something like pymongo for that (as shown below).

-For sample usage, etc., see the 'docs' directory.
+For sample usage, etc., see the docs.

 But here's a teaser, showing how you might use it with
 pymongo: